 Read more about our Geography (B.A.)

 Geology is the study of the Earth and its environs.
 It involves detailed consideration of planet Earth's interior and its surface, as well as consideration of the hydrosphere, atmosphere, and setting in space.
 These studies are central to an understanding of the Earth's past, present, and future environments and the interrelationship between Earth and humanity.
 Students graduating from this program are prepared for traditional positions with oil and mining companies and state and federal geological surveys; for positions in the rapidly growing fields of environmental geology, hydrogeology, resource planning, and engineering and consulting firms; or to enter graduate study.
-By completing the Teacher Education option, students are prepared for certification as Earth Science Education teachers in secondary schools.
+By completing the Educator Preparation option, students are prepared for certification as Earth Science Education teachers in secondary schools.

 Read more about our Geology (B.S.)